apache/echarts-doc/en/api/echarts-instance.md

 + `notMerge`

     Option.
-Specifies whether not to merge with `option` set before，set to`false` by defualt，namely merge.
+Specifies whether not to merge with `option` set before, set to`false` by defualt, namely merge.

 + `notRefreshImmediately`

-    Option.Specifies whether not to refresh cavas immediately,set to`false` by defualt，namely refresh immediately.
+    Option.Specifies whether not to refresh cavas immediately,set to`false` by defualt, namely refresh immediately.

 ## getWidth(Function)
 ```js